google/truth/README.md

 Thanks to Github and Travis-CI for having a strong commitment to open-source, and providing us with tools so we can provide others with code.
-And thanks to Google for [Guava][1], for the [compile-testing][2] extension to Truth, for generous open-source contributions and for encouraging developersto try to solve problems in better ways and share that with the world.
+And thanks to Google for [Guava][1], for the [compile-testing][2] extension to Truth, for generous open-source contributions and for encouraging developers to try to solve problems in better ways and share that with the world.

 Also thanks to the authors of JUnit, TestNG, Hamcrest, FEST, and others for creating